User Guide

 Listing all items in profile: list me

 Lists out all items in your profile.
-After using the find me
+After using the find me command, you would have likely filtered

 your list of profile items down to a few search results.
-You can then use the list me
+You can then use the list me command to revert to seeing

 all the items in your profile.